robotix/2020.robotix.in/_events/stax.md

 * The line width for facilitating line following mechanism will be **5 cm**.

-* The distance between line edge and the color indicators providing sequence information wll be **10 cm**.
+* The distance between line edge and the color indicators providing sequence information wll be **12 cm**.

-* Horizontal lines **3 cm** wide provided inside the stacks with gap of **7 cm** will act as a marker to stop if required and pick/place the block.
+* Horizontal lines of dimension **15 cm x 3 cm** provided inside the stacks with gap of **7 cm** will act as a marker to stop if required and pick/place the block.

 * Dimensions of the arena are to be considered with a maximum tolerance of **10%**.